-Through the Web Browser you can configure the Switch such as VLAN, Port Trunking, Jumbo Frame... etc.
+You can configure the Switch settings such as VLAN, Trunking, QoS... etc using the Web Browser.

-With the attached Web Management Utility, you can easily discover all the Web Management Switch, assign the IP Address, changing the password and upgrading the new firmware.
+The Web Management Utility allows the user to easily discover the Web Management Switch, assign the IP Address, change the password and upgrade firmware.